Watson and Austin help No. 9 Maryland rout Clemson 63-44

-DAYTONA BEACH, Fla.
-(AP) — Blair Watson scored 19 points and Shakira Austin scored 17 points as ninth-ranked Maryland won its fifth straight, cruising to a 63-44 victory over Clemson on Friday at the Daytona Invitational.
+Maryland forced 29 turnovers – 18 in the first half, and limited Clemson to 2-15 shooting from three-point range.
+The Tigers’ 44 points were both their season low and the low for a Maryland opponent.

-Austin connected on six of her first seven shots as the Terrapins (6-1) stormed out to a 32-8 lead on Kaila Charles’ lay-up with 2:54 remaining in the first half.
+“Right now, I’m excited about our defense because we hang our hat on it,” Frese said.
+“We had a lot of energy in the first half.”

-Clemson (2-5) closed out the first half with a 9-2 run and got to within 34-22 in the third quarter on Kendall Spray’s 3-pointer.
-Maryland once again responded with its defense, holding the Tigers scoreless the next four minutes to push its lead to 41-23 with 4:08 remaining in the third quarter on two Charles free throws.
+Austin connected on six of her first seven shots as the Terrapins led 12-5 after the first quarter.

-The Tigers did get the deficit to single digits on Shania Mertins’ lay-up with 9:37 remaining that cut it to 46-37.
+“Shakira was tremendous on the glass,” said Frese, noting Austin’s eight rebounds.
+“That 6-5 presence gives us such a presence inside.”

-Watson took over the game after that, hitting four 3-pointers on a 16-0 run that gave Maryland its largest lead of the night, 62-37, with 3:10 remaining.
+Clemson closed out the first half with a 9-2 run and got it to 34-22 in the third quarter on Kendall Spray’s three-pointer.
+Maryland once again responded with its defense, holding the Tigers scoreless the next four minutes to push its lead to 41-23 with 4:08 remaining in the third quarter on two Kalia Charles free throws.

-Amari Wall led Clemson with 14 points.
-While Spray added 11.
+Amari Robinson led Clemson with 14 points, while Spray added 11.

 MARYLAND: Austin, a sophomore has been on a role for the Terrapins ever since leading a come-from-behind victory over James Madison.
 She’s scored double-figures each game during this win streak and basically took over the game both in the post and the open court in Maryland’s aggressive defense.